JonathanBuchner/plan/christmas2023/index.md

 - Battery management features to extend battery life.
 - Other outdoor apps.

-It is ultimate outdoor and fitness electronic device (who would have thought Apple would be in this market for climbers and rafters), and I want to use it to potential replace a phone.
+It is ultimate outdoor and fitness electronic device (who would have thought Apple would be in this market for climbers and rafters), and I want to use it to potentially replace a phone.
 While I don't need to sell my phone, I'm eager to try living without it and, ideally, avoid having to repurchase one.

 ## Puzzles / Activities for Christas Day